Telecastninja/Server-remote-power-management/README.md

 # Server-remote-power-management

+My first (complete and working) project
+Ain´t gonna lie, I had fun doing this and I will try more advanced projects in the future.

 This was made to solve a very specific real world problem for a very specific situation by a person who had never built anything before this.
 It is for all intents and purposes a hobbist project where I try to solve a problem for people who don´t even know how to access a computer or server remotly.
 The intended users technical provess was a significant hurdle magnified by my own inaptitude.
 But here it is in all its being(?)